Claire was Head of Gough Square Chambers for 13 years leading up to December 2018.

-Claire advises and acts for businesses, consumers and enforcers on consumer-related and regulatory issues in both civil and criminal proceedings and specialises in particular in food law and food hygiene law, product safety, advertising and labelling as well as borderline medicinal/cosmetic/food supplement products, and health and safety.
-Claire frequently advises high street name companies and importers on labelling of new products and advises and represents in respect of any confrontation with trading standards or other regulatory agencies.
-She has a particular interest in matters of statutory interpretation.
-She also is concerned with disputes about terms in consumer and supply chain contracts, and in product liability matters including product recalls and liability for defective services.
-She has been instructed in numerous other regulatory issues including unfair terms in consumer contracts, unfair commercial practices and consumer protection.
+As a member of GSC, Claire spent much of her career advising and acting for businesses, consumers and enforcers on consumer-related and regulatory issues in both civil and criminal proceedings and specialised in particular in food law and food hygiene law, product safety, advertising and labelling as well as borderline medicinal/cosmetic/food supplement products, and health and safety.
+She continues to be the General Editor of Butterworths Law of Food and Drugs and is author of “Enforcement of Consumer Rights and Protections” (LexisNexis, December 2015).
+She is a committee member of the Food Law Group.
+In her litigation career, Claire has been involved in many disputes about terms in consumer and supply chain contracts, and in product liability matters including product recalls and liability for defective services.
+She has been instructed in numerous other regulatory issues including unfair terms in consumer contracts, unfair commercial practices and consumer protection as well as other issues including supply chain disputes, landlord and tenant disputes, directors disqualification, protection of minority shareholders, boundary disputes, disputes about interests in land and many other matters.
+Claire at one time also undertook criminal cases, particularly concerning commercial fraud.
+She is now able to bring this wealth of experience to her choice to specialise in decision-making and dispute resolution.

 “She has a wealth of experience to draw upon” Legal 500, 2015

 “Her great strength is her exceptional knowledge of the law.
-She is one to go to for advice particularly if you have an unusual issue to deal with” Chambers and Partners Directory, 2014
+She is one to go to for advice particularly if you have an unusual issue to deal with” Chambers and Partners 2014 (Consumer Law)

 “the ‘brilliant’ Claire Andrews brings many years’ experience to the table” Legal 500, 2014